gbadev-org/awesome-gbadev/README.md

 ## Reverse engineering

 - [Reverse Engineering a GameBoy Advance Game](https://medium.com/@bruno.macabeus/reverse-engineering-a-gameboy-advance-game-introduction-ec185bd8e02) - A series of detailed posts and talks about developing a [level editor](https://github.com/macabeus/klo-gba.js) for *Klonoa: Empire of Dreams*

+## Historical links
+- [HAM mirror](https://github.com/Sterophonick/Mirror-HAM) - A classic SDK from back in the day :)
+- [Headspin's Guide](http://members.iinet.net.au/~freeaxs/gbacomp/) to Compression, Files Systems, Screen Effects and MOD Players for the Gameboy Advance